shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-05-31-individual-how-what-definition/index.md

 ## Thanks for reading!

 I plan to continue writing about Golden Circle Theory and WHY discovery as I learn more through the process.
-There's still a lot I have to learn as a facilitator, and the really interesting stuff: group WHY discovery.
+There’s still a lot I have to learn as a facilitator, and the really interesting stuff: group WHY discovery.
 I have some things planned and hope to share them soon.
-If you have any questions about WHY discovery - let's talk!
+If you have any questions about WHY discovery—let’s talk!